acrolinx/platform-api/README.md

     POST: https://tenant.acrolinx.cloud/api/v1/auth/sign-ins
     ```

-2. The Platform will return two URLs: an `interactive`, and a `poll` URL in a result like this:
+2. Acrolinx returns two URLs: an `interactive` and a `poll` URL in a result like this:

     ```HTTP
     {